C Battery vs. D Battery: The Ultimate Guide

 • Rechargeable Chemistries: Nickel Cadmium, Nickel Metal Hydride, Lithium Ion (with or without DC-DC converter).

 The capacity, voltage, output current, and other features greatly depend on the battery chemistry.
-The lists of most common C and D battery chemistries and models are given in the following comparison charts:
+The lists of most common C and D battery chemistries and models are given in the following comparison tables.

 Chemistry Typical Label Rechargeable Typical Capacity (Ah) Nominal Voltage (V)